 Wow, wow, wow.
 The Madness Underneath was a completely different beast than The Name of the Star.
-While the first book dealt entirely with solving the mystery of the Jack the Ripper copycat and dealing with Rory’s involvement in a new school across the pond, this one covers barely any time in school and instead follows Rory as she heals (physically and emotionally) and struggles to reconnect with her old life.
+While the first book dealt entirely with solving the mystery of the Jack the Ripper copycat and dealing with Rory’s involvement in a new school across the pond, this one covers barely any time in school and instead follows Rory as she heals (physically and emotionally) and 15 month sleep regression to reconnect with her old life.
 Much thanks to Maureen Johnson for successfully dealing with this and not just throwing her heroine back into the action as most authors are wont to do.

 The best thing about Rory is that despite being a victim, having had this horrible act befall her, literally leaving her scarred, she also becomes literally empowered.
 Yes, she’s damaged, but she’s also more powerful and stronger because of it.
 Again, not just figuratively.

 Also, thanks to MJ for not making her cry all the time, because we all know that’s what Harry Dresden would have done in half the situations Rory finds herself in.
 Fucking Harry Dresden.

 Anyway, regardless of being different and heart-wrenching, the dialogue and the details still have that fun, spunky touch of Maureen.
 Instead of talking in sonnets or being melodramatic, Rory and her new boyfriend Jerome have a habit of insulting each other to reveal how much they really care.
 She writes, “Jerome and I had developed a code for expressing whatever it was we felt for each other… We had started to say mildly insulting things.
 Our entire correspondence was a string of heartfelt insults.”